muledesign/chug/README.md

-Chug.js
+Chug
 ---

-Chug.js is a very simple static web development tool made to replace [Hammer](http://hammerformac.com/).
+Chug is a very simple static web development tool made to replace [Hammer](http://hammerformac.com/).
 It's not quite ready for primetime.

 Todos:
 * Automatic image compression and spriting